 Raseborg is located halfway between Helsinki and Turku, on the main axis of Finland's history and culture.
 There are six stars in Raseborg: Fiskars and Billnäs villages, Raseborg Castle Ruins, Svartå Manor, the unique archipelago with its National Park, and Ekenäs, the picturesque town nestled to the ocean.

 If you look at maps of Finland from the Middle Ages you will find Tenala and Snappertuna which belong to present-day Raseborg.
-If you are interested in locally produced food and organic farms you will find many examples in our municipality.
-Here you can taste cheese from Tenala, honey from Mellangård, and goods from many small producers of delicasies, as well as fresh fish, vegetables, and eggs from nearby farms.
-The area surrounding Raseborg castle, which was a bustling medieval trading centre, has been inhabited since the 1400s.
+If you're interested in locally produced food and organic farms, you find many examples in our municipality.

 The town of Raseborg